Green Getaway through the Plateau Region of the Parkway in Virginia

 We then headed a few blocks over to get checked in at Hotel Floyd before setting out for our evening’s festivities at Villa Appalaccia.
 Green-built and locally-focused with rooms named after regional sights and coffee provided by the local roaster we’d visited earlier, the hotel offers a convenient eco-friendly lodging option with quality amenities right in downtown Floyd.

-A quick trip back along the BRP to the south brought us to Villa Appalaccia Winery, who was hosting a tasting and opening event under new ownership.
+A quick trip back along the BRP to the south brought us to Villa Appalaccia Winery.
 The strong community spirit was apparent here as we met the local business owners, learned who would be at the marketing event we were co-hosting the next day, heard about the new area podcast capturing stories unique to mountain culture, and got the scoop on where to get a late dinner after the soiree.
 The winery features Italian grape varieties, which grow well in the Virginia mountains a few miles away, and it’s accessed right from the Parkway next to the Floyd Fest grounds.

 Our twilight Parkway drive back to town was full of deer sightings and quiet beauty.
 Back at Hotel Floyd, we were met with a great night’s rest, a hearty breakfast with vegetarian options, and high-tech accommodations for our event the following morning.
 We were warmly welcomed by the Floyd Chamber of Commerce, Floyd County Tourism, and local business owners – with extra support by Citizens Coop capturing video of the event for airing on local tv and DogTown Roadhouse stepping up to cater lunch free of charge for all who attended.